slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 > *"If it's a good idea, go ahead and do it.
 It's much easier to apologize than it is to get permission."  -- Rear Admiral Grace Hopper*
 > *"If not you, who?
 If not now, when?"  -- Rabbi Hillel*
-> *"Knowing is not enough.
-We must apply.
-Willing is not enough.
-We must do."  -- Bruce Lee*
-> *"The possibilities are numerous once we decide to act and not react."  -- George Bernard Shaw*
+> *"The possibilities are numerous once we decide to act and not react."  -- George Bernard Shaw* -->
-> *"You'll always miss 100% of the shots you don't take."  -- Wayne Gretzky* -->

 > *"The most difficult is the decision to act, the rest is just tenacity."